LeGeRyChEeSe/Sunshine-AIO/README.md

 </a>

 <p align="center">
-An all-in-one step-by-step guide to setup Sunshine with all needed tools for Windows (at the moment).<br>
+An all-in-one step-by-step guide to setup Sunshine with all needed tools (Windows only at the moment).<br>
-(It's initially just a guide, but as it progresses, it will become more like an AIO tool.)
+(It's initially just a guide, but as it progresses, it will become more like an AIO tool.)<br>
+Contributions to this project are welcomed and highly appreciated.

 <p align="center">

 # What is the purpose of installing all of these tools?